Please scroll down to the bottom of the article for the most current status.

 Another view of the two version 3 Supercharger cabinets.
 For a total of 2 MW of capacity.

 I am not sure the function of this small box.
+It may be a Master Controller Cabinet to monitor the Supercharger Station remotely.

 President, Florida Tesla Enthusiasts